c-ruttkies/SpectraComparisonViewer/README.md

 # SpectraComparison
 A nice D3JS spectra viewer to visualize and compare MS spectra.
 SMILES strings can be used to annotate m/z peaks using MetFrag's in silico fragmentation.
+Annotated fragments can be visualized by hovering over m/z peaks.

 ## Requirements
 - Java >= 1.6